 From a President who lies as a way of life, he is right in calling out the media.
-How many times has news programs misled the public for ratings or issue sales?
+How many times has news programs misled the public for ratings or advertisement sales?
 How many “epidemics” did we have but the statistics didn’t add up?
 How many times did police officers lose their careers for a proper action but the public was misled by not reporting the full story?
 When did it become okay to stop conducting proper investigative journalism but instead cover the Kardashians?

 But, the blame in all of this is us.
 We deserve better from work, the media; the government but especially ourselves.
 Truth, candor, and individuality is a commodity which is losing value against a narrative where we all see it as for what it is but are afraid to do something about it.
 America is still a great country, and its diversity of ideas and people is what makes it great.
 The concept of the individual is something essential to America, and I hate to see that institution under attack.

 Please, express yourself freely and responsibly.
 Look for the facts but don’t show bias to them.
 Truly listen to your neighbor and know you can both learn something from each other if you give each other a chance.
-Know that you’ll never be perfect, but you were never meant to be; you can be Jesus Christ, and there are still going to be people who want to crucify you.
+Know that you’ll never be perfect, but you were never meant to be.
+You can be Jesus Christ, and there are still going to be people who want to crucify you.
 In the end, if we all demand from ourselves and from others the truth, then our country can be a better place for the generations after us.